choria-io/asyncjobs/overview/cli-overview/index.md

 ╰─────────┴───────┴───────┴──────────┴───────────┴───────────┴────────────────╯
 ```

-You can see tasks and their statusses:
+List tasks and their status:

 ```
 $ ajc task ls